xofyy/ml-ops-e2e-demo/README.md

 FinanceMath MLOps Demo is a lightweight, end-to-end pipeline that ingests the [FinanceMath](https://huggingface.co/datasets/yale-nlp/FinanceMath) dataset, engineers features, trains a regression model, evaluates it, and exposes an inference service.
 The repository demonstrates reproducible workflows, orchestration, CI/CD, and monitoring practices in an approachable learning setting.

 ## Features
-- **Ingestion**: Download the Hugging Face validation split, normalise markdown tables, and persist JSONL artefacts.
+- **Ingestion**: Download the Hugging Face validation split, normalise markdown tables, validate each record with Pydantic, and persist JSONL artefacts.
 - **Feature engineering**: Blend sentence embeddings with numeric table aggregates and metadata features.
 - **Training & tracking**: Fit a LightGBM regressor and capture metrics/artefacts via MLflow.
 - **Evaluation**: Reuse the feature set to compute MAE/RMSE and store JSON reports.